Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 This trail is the perfect choice for adventure and thrill seekers.
 It combines both walking and cycling, making for an exciting route.
 You’ll come across some small archaeological sites before you finally reach Machu Picchu.

-Along the route, you’ll see some beautiful tropical plants and fruits, as well as perhaps spot some of the unique Andean jungle wildlife, including the ‘Cock of the Rocks,’ Peru’s national bird.
+Along the route, you’ll see some beautiful tropical plants and fruits, as well as perhaps spot some of the unique Andean jungle wildlife, including the ‘Cock of the Rock,’ Peru’s national bird.

 Inca Quarry Trek

-This is another route travelled by very few visitors and is perfect for history lovers.
-You’ll learn a lot about the Incas past as well as how life in the Andes works.
-It’s an excellent alternative to take you to Machu Picchu.
+This is another route traveled by very few visitors and is perfect for history lovers.
+You’ll learn a lot about the Incas’ past as well as how life in the Andes works.
+It’s an excellent alternative route to Machu Picchu.

-This is a moderate option so is a good option for most hikers and for those not looking for anything too challenging.
-It’s a 4 day trek.
+This is a moderate option, making it a good choice for most hikers and for those not looking for anything too challenging.
+It’s a 4-day trek.

 Best Machu Picchu Treks